top of page

 CHILDREN'S QUIZ

-We offer all children the chance to take part in our Museum quiz.
+We offer all children the chance to take part in our free Museum quiz.
 There are seven pictures of items in the museum to find and name with as much detail as possible.
 At the end of the season we draw a winner from the best answers to receive an Amazon voucher.

 new case 5.JPG